 Leiden University student housing office

+If you want to look for accommodation yourself, there are many ways to do so.
 Most students in Leiden find a room through DUWO, which is the largest student accommodation corporation in the Netherlands.
 With rooms of all types and sizes, in or near the city centre, this organisation is the ideal place to start your search.
 After registering with DUWO, there are two ways you can find a room.

 In most cases, you’ll be sharing a house with other students.
 During what is akin to an open house, you’ll need to convince the resident students that you’ll make the ideal new roommate.
 If you succeed, DUWO will be informed of the decision and you can move in.